 Then, customize the confirmation message to your liking and click Save.

-For help with other confirmation types, see out documentation on setting up form confirmations.
+For help with other confirmation types, see our documentation on setting up form confirmations.

-Now you’re ready to add your contact form to your website.
+Now you’re ready to add your job application form to your website.

 Step 7: Add Your Job Application Form to Your Website